-Stop Alliant Capital Management debt collection harassment by documenting violations, sending a cease-and-desist letter, and contacting The Wood Law Firm at +1 844-638-1122.
+Stop Alliant Capital Management’s debt collection harassment by documenting violations, sending a cease-and-desist letter, and contacting The Wood Firm PLLC at +1 844-638-1122.
 You may recover up to $1,000 in statutory damages under the Fair Debt Collection Practices Act (FDCPA) with no upfront costs.

 Who Is Alliant Capital Management

-Alliant Capital Management is a debt collection agency based in Buffalo, New York, founded in 2013.
-You may be wondering, is Alliant Capital Management a legitimate company or a scam?
-Alliant Capital Management is a legitimate business operating under federal debt collection regulations.
+Alliant Capital Management is a debt collection agency based in Amherst, New York, founded in 2013.
+You may be wondering – is Alliant Capital Management a legitimate company or a scam?
+Alliant Capital Management is a legitimate business operating under federal debt collection regulations, holding an A+ rating from the Better Business Bureau and certification from the Receivables Management Association International (RMAI).

 Common Alliant Capital Management Harassment Tactics